 • In Maricopa County, rates of breastfeeding for infants in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) are roughly equal to the statewide rates.
-While 76 percent of WIC infants were breastfed at some point in infancy, rates of breastfeeding decline with the baby's age.
-Although the American Academy of Pediatrics recommends exclusive breastfeeding until six months of age, at six months of age, only 25 percent of infants were breastfed and only 2 percent were exclusively breastfed in Maricopa County.
+While 76 percent of WIC infants in the county were breastfed at some point in infancy, rates of breastfeeding declined with the baby's age.
+Although the American Academy of Pediatrics recommends exclusive breastfeeding until six months of age, at six months of age, only 25 percent of infants were breastfed at all and 2 percent were exclusively breastfed in Maricopa County.
 Even at three months old, exclusive breastfeeding for WIC infants in Maricopa County was low (10%) (Table 66).